florian-beetz/bachelor-thesis/thesis.md

 was temporarily removed.

-Possible long-term solutions include bundling all artifacts as one artifact, so the LibreOffice +SDK is no longer modular, but requires consumers to load all of it.
+Possible long-term solutions include bundling all artifacts as one artifact, so the LibreOffice +SDK is no longer modular but requires consumers to load all of it.
-The problem of the split package however would be solved, as the +SDK is then only one module to export the package.
+The problem of the split package, however, would be solved, as the +SDK is then only one module to export the package.
-Another solution could be to rename the packages contained in each artifact, this however would break backwards-compatibility of the +SDK.
+Another solution could be to rename the packages contained in each artifact, this, however, would break backward-compatibility of the +SDK.

 The issue was reported to the Document Foundation, the maintainer of LibreOffice^[[https://bugs.documentfoundation.org//show_bug.cgi?id=117331](https://bugs.documentfoundation.org//show_bug.cgi?id=117331)].
-[@tbl:lo-split] shows the development on the bug report.
+[@tbl:lo-split] shows the development of the bug report.

 | Date          | Action                                                       |
 | ------------- | ------------------------------------------------------------ |